 The concept of green manufacturing is something that we’ve developed at the SMaRT Centre at UNSW Australia.
 The whole idea is to think about materials being produced by using waste and end‐of‐life products as raw materials and the concept of green manufacturing as value-adding.

-At the SMaRT Centre we take a holistic approach to manufacturing.
+At the SMaRT Centre, we take a holistic approach to manufacturing.
 Our aim is to take our research which is making real-world impact and to disseminate those ‘green social technologies’ to enhance sustainable economic growth – particularly in regional areas of Australia and developing nations internationally.
 When we define social or green products it’s coming out of the engineering and scientific principles.

-We want to make products that add value to the world and at the same time are safe and sustainable.
+We want to make products using waste that add value to the world and at the same time are safe and sustainable.

 The SMaRT Centre is now carrying out new, next generation research into the technology by using waste bio-resources like coffee grounds, plastics and rubbers and their application in steel making.

 This includes not just using more wastes with the aim of one day replacing the need for coke and coal in electric arc furnace (EAF) steel making, but using waste resources as a source of the vital steel making ingredient of hydrogen for an overall more efficient process requiring less energy.